 Christmas Island District High School, is located 360 km southwest of Java and 2,300 km northwest of Perth.
-We cater for 270 students from Pre-primary to Year 12 on our main site and 20 Kindergarten students at the Tom Patterson Kindergarten Centre.
+We cater for 270 students from Pre-primary to Year 12 on our main site and 20 Kindergarten students at the Tom Paterson Kindergarten Centre.
 Our team of teachers and education assistants are selected through a rigorous merit selection process.
 Our school is well resourced which means class sizes are kept small and extra support is provided to classes in the areas of literacy, numeracy, information and communications technology, and pastoral care.
 Our commitment to valuing the home languages of the island means that students are offered the opportunity to learn either Mandarin or Bahasa Malay languages.

 Early Childhood education begins with an early learning program for three year olds and a four year old Kindergarten based off-site.
 On-site, Pre-Primary, Year One and Year Two students participate in student centred programs designed to enhance their early cognitive, social and emotional development.
 Specialist teachers develop and implement the music, visual art, information and communications technology, and physical education programs.

 We have a strong focus on literacy and numeracy in the primary years.
 Students also have the benefit of having specialist teachers develop and implement the music, art, design and technology, information and communications technology, and physical education programs.
 Our highly successful Opti-minds program develops students' critical and creative thinking skills as they learn to become more confident and autonomous problem-solvers and thinkers.